GrooveStats/gslauncher/README.md

 - [Set up the Simply Love theme.](https://github.com/Simply-Love/Simply-Love-SM5#installing-simply-love) You will need version 5.0.0 or later.
 Older versions don't support GrooveStats features.

+  Future versions of the Digital Dance and Waterfall themes will be adding GrooveStats integration too.
+(To be released soon!)
 - Install the launcher.
 There is a
   [Windows installer](https://github.com/GrooveStats/gslauncher/releases/latest/download/gslauncher-windows-setup.exe)
   and a